-Once you have purchased and completed your paper COES, you need to complete the following:
+Once you have purchased and completed your paper COES, you need to:

-- Ensure the Inspector has lodged their Certificate of Inspection (prescribed COES only)
+- Ensure the Inspector has lodged their Certificate of Inspection (for prescribed COES only)

 - Distribute all copies to the relevant parties.
 Each copy is labelled with the party the copy belongs to